Skip to main content

 DHEA-S and Etiocholanolone/Androsterone Measures the primary adrenal androgen precursor and its downstream metabolites.
 Provides a view of the anabolic side of the adrenal cascade.
 The ratio of cortisol metabolites to DHEA metabolites is a key indicator of the body’s catabolic/anabolic balance.
 Chronic stress often elevates this ratio.

-The Molecular Biology Of Hormone Action
+The Molecular Biology of Hormone Action

-Estrogen Metabolism And Detoxification
+Estrogen Metabolism and Detoxification

 For both men and women on any form of hormone therapy involving estrogens or aromatizable androgens like testosterone, understanding estrogen metabolism is paramount for safety and efficacy.
-The liver metabolizes through a series of hydroxylation reactions, creating different estrogen metabolites with varying biological activities.
+The liver metabolizes estradiol through a series of hydroxylation reactions, creating different estrogen metabolites with varying biological activities.
 This process occurs primarily via three pathways:

 • The 2-Hydroxy Pathway (C2) This is generally considered the “healthiest” pathway.
 2-hydroxyestrone is a weak estrogen metabolite that is readily detoxified and excreted.